JustinRHHsu/bilingrok/README.md

 # Bilingrok Language Partner Service
 Bilingrok is a language learning application that pairs users with language practice partners through the LINE platform, helping users practice languages in natural conversations.

+Bilingrok is a language learning application available on the LINE platform, which has 194 million monthly active users.
+It connects users with language practice partners—just like chatting with friends—enabling natural conversations to practice languages and build friendships.

+Whether you're one of the 10 million foreign workers across APAC countries (excluding China) or someone eager to learn a second or third language, Bilingrok makes it easy to chat and improve your language skills through LINE's real-time messaging.

 ## Project Structure
 project/